Some independent candidates start their own political parties to ease ballot access

 This month, the Kennedy campaignannounced it had gathered enough signatures to put his We the People party on North Carolina's ballot this year.

-In North Carolina, campaigns only need to gather 10,000 signatures of party members to get a presidential candidate's name on the ballot.
-To run as an independent candidate in 2024, though, campaigns need to gather more than 80,000 signatures to qualify for the ballot.
+In North Carolina, a political party only needs to gather more than 13,000 signatures of voters to get on the ballot.
+To run as an independent candidate in 2024, though, campaigns need to gather more than 83,000 signatures to qualify for the ballot.

 West initially planned to run as a member of the Green Party.
 Running as a member of the long-established Green Party would have made the task of getting on state ballots across the U.S. much easier.
 But West ultimately decidednot to seek the party's nomination.
 (His campaign says he has so far gotten on ballots in three states using other minor parties' access.)